 Added pressure from snug-fitting shoes and certain foot deformities can increase your chances of developing corns and calluses.
-Whether your corns and calluses are causing discomfort, or they’re simply unsightly, the leading podiatrists at Great Lakes Foot and Ankle Institute PC can help.
+Whether your corns and calluses are causing discomfort, or they’re simply unsightly, the leading podiatrists at Great Lakes Foot and Ankle Institute can help.
 Call your closest office in Chesterfield, Clinton Township, Fort Gratiot, East China Township, Shelby Township, or Rochester, Michigan, to book your exam.
 You can also click on the online booking feature to schedule.

 Corns and calluses tend to form for similar reasons: pressure and friction.
 These patches of thickened skin develop as your skin tries to protect itself and prevent injury.
 You can develop corns and calluses due to: